JosipBaketaric/Emotion-recognition/README.md

 # Emotion-recognition
-Emotion recognition API based on face images
+Emotion recognition based on face images (facial expressions).
+Hint: If using medium quality camera (laptop integrated cameras), it works better with dimmed lights.